tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  }
  ```

 Great!
 Now we have a fully functioning Savings account contract.
-We can use this smart contract to store Ether, and withdraw it to any address we choose!
+We can use this smart contract to store ether, and withdraw it to any address we choose!

 ---

-### 11. Students Do: Implementing Ether Management functions (15 min)
+### 11. Students Do: Implementing ether Management functions (15 min)

-In this exercise, students will be implementing a `joint savings account` contract using the Ether management functions from the previous activity.
+In this exercise, students will be implementing a `joint savings account` contract using the ether management functions from the previous activity.
 By the end of this activity, students will be able to deposit and withdraw ether from their contract's address.

 **Instructions:**